karl-zylinski/karl-zylinski.github.io/content/posts/introduction-to-odin.md

 ## Preface

 **NOTE: I have created a whole book, loosely based on this article!
-You can ready more about it at [odinbook.com](https://odinbook.com/).** For comparison: This article contains 12400 words, the book contains 73000 words.
+You can read more about it at [odinbook.com](https://odinbook.com/).** For comparison: This article contains 12400 words, the book contains 73000 words.

 This article is an introduction to the Odin Programming Language.
 It is aimed at people who know a bit of programming, but have never touched Odin.
 It is not a reference guide, rather I try to keep things informal and talk about what I think are important aspects of the language.
 There will be some notes on differences to C/C++, as Odin in many ways tries to be better C. If you enjoy this article and want to support me, then you can do so by [becoming a patron](https://www.patreon.com/karl_zylinski).